by Will Grumke September 08, 2021 10 min read

-Also helping to stimulate blood circulation and boosting nutrient delivery to the muscles that need it most.
+This can also help to stimulate blood circulation and boost nutrient delivery to the muscles that need it most.

 Another time to use a massage gun is in the evening while you catch up on your favorite TV show or movie.
 For, me I like to do this on Sunday nights.

 I'm not a big TV or movie watcher anymore ... but spending some time on a Sunday evening to relax my mind and my body with a movie and massage is pretty nice!

 All three options – stretching, foam rolling, massage guns – can help you improve your flexibility and mobility.